 Test 1: Unit 202

 Duration: 1 hour

-Outcome

-Ou Approx.% weightings 1. understand how individuals can take personal responsibility for food safety 13 2. understand the importance of keeping him/herself clean and hygienic 10 3. understand the importance of keeping the work areas clean and hygienic 22 4. understand the importance of keeping food safe 55
+Outcome Approx.% weightings understand how individuals can take personal responsibility for safety or food 13 2. understand the importance of keeping him/herself clean and h nygienic 10 3. understand the importance of keeping the work areas clean as hygienic nd 22 4. understand the importance of keeping food safe 55